 Both pliers and scissors can help you clean your brush head out.
 Use pliers to remove any tangled bits and cut them apart with scissors if they are too long to easily handle.
 With all tangled pieces removed, use your brush to thoroughly clean the bristles and get rid of any other debris that may be present.
 If your bar is removable, you can take it to the sink and really scrub it down for a thorough cleaning.
 If you use water and soap, make sure you wipe down the bar and let it fully air dry before use.

 Many vacuum cleaners have noticeable vents for cycling out air as they work.
 Check the bottom and sides of your vacuum cleaner to locate any vents, and make sure they are clean.
 Older or overworked vacuum cleaners often have dusty or even clogged vents.
-Wipe your vents down with a cloth until they are clean.
+Wipe your vents down with a cloth or disinfecting wipes until they are clean.
 If you have a can of air handy, you can spray it into the vents to help clean the interior and knock clogs loose.